SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2022-04-15-generatingfunctionological-proof-geometric-arithmetic-sequences.md

 the 3rd equality is by the inductive hypothesis (i.e. that $$(xD)^{k - 1}A = \sum_{n \geq 0} n^{k - 1}a_n x^n \overset{\text{ops}}{\leftrightarrow} (n^{k - 1}a_n)$$).
 Thus we are done!

 **Exercise 4.** Prove the unproven generating function rules 1,3,4,5,6 above.
 (Hint for rule 5: use rule 3 and Lemma 1.)
-Post your solutions in the unofficial [Maths @ Monash Discord](https://discord.gg/hx63ZwSXBg)!
+Post your solutions in the comments or in the unofficial [Maths @ Monash Discord](https://discord.gg/hx63ZwSXBg)!

+---

 ### Finding formulas for the geometric and arithmetic sequences